David Miller (baseball)

-David Cochran Miller (born December 9, 1973) is an American college baseball coach and former first baseman, who is the current head baseball coach of the Manhattan Jaspers.
-He then served as the head coach of the La Salle Explorers (2018–2021) and the Penn State Abington Nittany Lions (2022).
+David Cochran Miller (born December 9, 1973) is an American college baseball coach and former first baseman who will be in his second tenure as head baseball coach of the La Salle Explorers starting in 2026.
+He previously served as the head coach for La Salle from 2018 until 2021 and the Penn State Abington Nittany Lions (2022).
+He then served as head coach at Manhattan from 2023–2024.

 Amateur career

 Miller attended Chestnut Hill Academy in Philadelphia, Pennsylvania.
 Miller played for the school's varsity baseball team all four years and played basketball as well.
 Miller then enrolled at Clemson University, to play college baseball for the Clemson Tigers baseball team.

 As a freshman at Clemson University in 1993, Miller had a .271 batting average, a .303 on-base percentage (OBP) and a .329 SLG.
 After the 1993 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 As a sophomore in 1994, Miller batted .313 with a .396 SLG, 1 home run, and 59 RBIs.

 In the 1995 season as a junior, Miller hit 9 home runs, 14 doubles, 10 triples and 78 RBIs.
 He was named First Team All-Atlantic Coast Conference, Second Team Coaches All-American, Third Team All-American by Baseball America and Third Team All-American by Collegiate Baseball Newspaper.